marcoparello/CTF-Writeups/SDCTF-2024/rev/emojis.md

     print("your decrypted text:", plaintext)
 ```

 When we run the program, it asks us for what we think the key is, and then outputs a message that uses emojis.
 Therefore in order to solve this challenge we must reverse engineer the code so that we are able to obtain the flag from the encrypted message.
-Using chatgpt, I was able to create a script that reversed engineered the orginial code which took the encrypted text, the partial key and then outputed the actual key:
+Using chatgpt, I was able to reverse engineere the orginial code to create a script that took the encrypted text, the partial key and then outputed the actual key:
 ```txt
 def decrypt_with_partial_key(encrypted, partial_key):
     decrypted = ''.join([chr(ord(c) ^ ord(partial_key[i % len(partial_key)])) for i, c in enumerate(encrypted)])